jvanlier/self-driving-car-engineer/Project2_Advanced_Lane_Finding/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+##### Convert polyomial coefficients to meter

+Consider the following polynomial formula, where `A`, `B` and `C` are coefficients found prevously in the fitting procedure:

+	x = A y^2 + B y + C

+Here, `x` and `y` are espressed in pixels.

+To convert to meters, we need scale factors `XM_PER_PIX` and `YM_PER_PIX` (see `lib/constants.py`), which define, for the warped space, how many meters per pixel there are in the x direction and the y direction respectively.
+With these, the polyomial coefficients can be converted:

+	A' = A * XM_PER_PIX / YM_PER_PIX^2
+	B' = B * XM_PER_PIX / YM_PER_PIX
+	C' = C

+This happens in lines 176 to 182 in `lib/line.py`.

+##### Compute Radius of Curvature
-I calculated radius of curvature separately for each lane line in lines 164 through 170 in my code in `lib/line.py`
+I calculated radius of curvature separately for each lane line first, and then averaged.

+Radius of curvature in meters is computed in lines 164 through 170 in `lib/line.py` by using [the standard formula](https://en.wikipedia.org/wiki/Radius_of_curvature#Definition), plugging in the converted polomial coefficients.

 The overall radius of curvature is a mean of these two, calculated in `lib/road_lane.py`, lines 23 through 29.
-This class encapsulates the two lane lines and does overarching calculations that involve both lines.
+Thhe `RoadLane` class defined in this file encapsulates the two lane lines and does overarching calculations that involve both lines.

+##### Compute relative position of vehicle

-The relative position of the vehicle is also calculated in the `lib/road_lane.py` file, lines 32 through 47.
+The relative position of the vehicle is calculated in the `lib/road_lane.py` file, lines 32 through 47.

+I assume that the camera is mounted in the exact middle of the car.

+I evaluate the polomials on `y = 719`, yielding x-values for each polonomial (using the original parameters in pixel space).
+This is the position of the lane line that is closest to the vehicle, which should be the most accurate estimate.

+If the car is driving in the middle of the lane, the x coordinate for the middle of the image should agree with the x coordinate exactly in between the two lane lines.
+The deviation is calculated as follows:

+	car_deviation_center = car_pos_x - self.x_middle

+With `car_pos_x` being the x-coordinate in the middle of the two lane lines and`self.x_middle` being the middle of the image.

+If the value is positive, the car is a bit too far too the right.
+If negative, it is a bit too far to the left.

+Finally, this value is multiplied with `XM_PER_PIX` in order to report the deviation in meters rather than pixels.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.